A FESTIVAL OF NINE LESSONS AND CAROLS

 - Tomorrow Shall Be My Dancing Day – John Gardner (1917–2011, England)

 For us and for many of our supporters, the famous Festival of Nine Lessons and Carols is an important milestone as we race towards the end of the year.
-This year, folk carols collected from Spain (Gabriel’s Message), Ukraine (The Carol of the Bells) and the United States (I Wonder as I Wander) will be complemented by sublime polyphonic music from the Renaissance (O Magnum Mysterium by Victoria) and the exuberant rhythms of Tomorrow Shall Be My Dancing Day (John Gardner).
+This year, folk carols collected from Spain (Gabriel’s Message), Ukraine (The Carol Of The Bells) and the United States (I Wonder As I Wander) will be complemented by sublime polyphonic music from the Renaissance (O Magnum Mysterium by Victoria) and the exuberant rhythms of Tomorrow Shall Be My Dancing Day (John Gardner).
 The moments of quiet reflection that mark the central point of the service, in which the birth of Jesus is described, will be accompanied by the local lullaby Ukuthula and a gentle rendition of Stille Nag, Heilige Nag!

 Carols for 2021